 If you painted an animal within a landscape and posted it next to the same animal, drawn or painted as a portrait, which one would get the most clicks?
 Yes, the portrait, even if, in real life and seen side by side, customers prefer the landscape.

-In other words, you should paint specifically for the internet to get seen more!
+In other words, you should paint specifically for the web to get seen more!

 In an attempt to regain my lucrative sideline I expanded my presence online to more sites.
 I thought that fewer sales, on many sites, would be the answer.